Jack I. Dinaburg – President

 Benjamin Greene – A Financial Analyst in Chestnut Hill, MA, Ben Greene specializes in real estate valuation and analysis for acquisitions, development, and their existing portfolio.
 Since 2010 he has also worked for the Bruegger’s Bagels franchise in New York State managing their Change for Change donation box program at all bakeries across Rochester, Syracuse, and Albany.

 Michael G. Hirsh, MD – Dr. Hirsh trained in Rochester and practiced pediatrics here for 31 years.
 He is a clinical professor of pediatrics at the University of Rochester, and continues to teach medical students at the University of Rochester Medical School and residents at Golisano Children’s Hospital.
 He has dedicated his professional life to the care of children.

 Brett Rogoff – CEO of Strategic Group, a lifestyle marketing, special events, consumer promotions and public relations company in New York City.
 Mr. Rogoff is involved with the Cooke School, where Prevention 1st is expanding its Safe at Home training for people with developmental disabilities.
 Rogoff is currently the Membership Chair for the Northeast US Regional Chapter of YPO.

-James Sheppard – Program Coordinator for New Beginnings at the Center for Youth, helping young men towards academic achievement and high school graduation.
-He formerly served as Police Chief of the City of Rochester and as Director of Safety and Security for the Rochester City School District.
+James Sheppard – VP, Youth Development, Dale Carnegie Training of Rochester.
+Current Monroe County Legislator; previously served as Chief of the Rochester Police Department, and as Director of School Safety and Security for the Rochester City School District.

 Ellie Stauffer – Ms. Stauffer holds a Master’s degree in Organizational Development, Training and Human Resources Development and a BS degree in elementary education.
 She developed Prevention First/play safe! be safe! – Fire Safety Education for Preschool Children and Families and prepared trainers across the country to present this train the trainer program to early childhood educators, reaching thousands of children and families across our nation.

 Iris Banister – Rev. Dr. Banister is a longtime child advocate.
 She has previously been Executive Director of the Wilson Commencement Park, head of the City School District’s Senior High Alternative Program for Education, and principal of the Charter School of Science and Technology.